UTSAVS26/PyVerse/Data_Science/StudentPerformanceVisualisation/README.md

 ### Quick Start

 1. Open `Visualisation.ipynb` in Jupyter Notebook
-2. Run the cells to see the data analysis and visualizations in action
+2. Run the cells to see the data analysis and visualisations in action
-3. The notebook analyzes student performance data and creates visualizations to identify patterns
+3. The notebook analyzes student performance data and creates visualisations to identify patterns

 ## 📚 What You'll Learn